thomasmdickinson/lab-soc-about/readme.md

 ### What is Mastodon?

 Mastodon is a social networking app.

-It's a little like Twitter, in that you make short posts and follow/reply to other users.
-But it's nothing like Twitter, in that it's open source, decentralized, and has no ads.
+In some ways, it's like Twitter, in that you make short posts and follow/reply to other users.

+In other ways, it's nothing like Twitter, in that it's open source, and has no ads, and is "decentralized" this means that no one person or corporation owns the whole thing.

 If you don't understand what I'm talking about, I get that.
 It's a little hard to explain.
 But here are two pretty good explanations.